Approx. 5 minute read

 Thank you for choosing to be here.

-This is the first is a series of articles to help you support and increase your emotional and mental well-being.
+This is part one in a series of articles to help you support and increase your emotional and mental well-being.

 In this article I’ll be reviewing two of the foundational principles you’ll need to move through the tools and concepts to follow.